pulsar-edit/package-frontend/README.md

 ```

 This is a special value that will cause the caching service to automatically ignore any cache requests, and force request through to the backend service.
 Allowing to fail gracefully.

+### Creating a new Social Card

+The Pulsar Package Frontend now supports social cards.

+These cards will be suggested when services create a link preview from a link to `https://web.pulsar-edit.dev/packages/packageName`.

+These Social Cards are created on demand and us HTML that's then converted into a PNG to be served back to the client.
+To modify a template edit it's respective files in `./src/images-templates/socialCardName/`.

+Keep in mind that these will follow EJS syntax.

+But if a user decides to share an image directly, such as to place on their Repository Readme or elsewhere on the web, the following link will work to do so `https://web.pulsar-edit.dev/image/packages/packageName`.
+But there is interest in supporting query parameters to allow different images to be generated.
+Currently we support two social cards `iconic` and `default`.
+Query parameters are not yet implemented to support users choosing these just yet.